AlexMabry/grafana.org/content/blog/2019-04-09-seamless-cost-effective-meta-tags-metrictank.md

 categories = ["Engineering", "Graphite"]
 +++

-# Coming Soon: Meta Tags in Metrictank
+# Coming Soon: Seamless and Cost-Effective Meta Tags for Metrictank

 One of the major projects we're working on for [Metrictank](https://github.com/grafana/metrictank/) -- our large scale Graphite solution -- is the meta tags feature, which we started last year and are targeting to release in a few months.